Coffee Chat: Patient voice in CMS drug price 'negotiation'

 “CMS also needs to hear from patients about the impact of these decisions on insurers,” said Sloan.
 “There’s a lot of mischief going on right now among insurers and health plans in terms of where they put drugs on the formulary and how they steer patients towards or away from specific drugs.
 I was really pleased that after last year’s guidance came out, CMS acknowledged that this is an issue and that that’s something that they would be monitoring.
 They heard beneficiaries, and so I think that was evidence that they’re listening to what the community is saying.”

-The panel also called for a deeper conversation on patient perspectives when it comes to unmet medical need and the types of therapies that are better and easier for patients to handle—especially when considering the treatment of life-altering treatments like cancer, for example.
+The panel also called for a deeper conversation on patient perspectives about unmet medical need and the types of therapies that are better and easier for patients to handle—especially when considering the treatment of life-altering treatments like cancer, for example.

 “CMS needs to understand from patients what the impact is on innovation,” said Sloan.
 “We need drugs in the pipeline.
 What will the impact of negotiation be on that in the future?”